slsa-framework/slsa/CONTRIBUTING.md

 comment, whichever is later.
 4. Once the waiting period has passed, a maintainer will merge your PR.
 Expect your PR to be squashed+merged unless your reviewers advise you otherwise.
+If your PR has not been merged within 48h of the waiting period having passed, and a reason for that has not been added as a PR comment, use the PR's comment thread to request the PR be merged.

 | Tag | Description | Waiting period | # Approvers |
 |---|---|---|---|